algorandfoundation/algorand-python-testing/docs/testing-guide/concepts.md

 ## Data Validation

-Algorand Python and the puya compiler have functionality to perform validation of transaction inputs via the `--validate-abi-args`, `--validate-abi-return` CLI arguments, `arc4.abimethod(validate_encoding=...)` decorator and `.validate()` methods.
+Algorand Python and the puya compiler have functionality to perform validation of transaction inputs via the `--validate-abi-args`, `--validate-abi-return` CLI arguments, `arc4.abimethod(validate_encoding=...)` decorator (or its alias, `algopy.public`) and `.validate()` methods.
-The Algorand Python Testing library does *NOT* implement this validation behaviour, as you should test invalid inputs using an integrated test against a real Algorand network.
+The Algorand Python Testing library does _NOT_ implement this validation behaviour, as you should test invalid inputs using an integrated test against a real Algorand network.